philosophicles/CamdramDataWarehouse/Readme.md

 A separate fact table is planned, with greater granularity about show participation, to allow calculations that account for the same person being involved in many shows.

 Note, there are many shows for which no production credits are provided.
 These measures will show 0 in all such cases.

+## Understanding the data structures within the data warehouse process

+The design of the internal tables/views in this solution is based on widely-used conventions in the data warehousing world.
+These files comprise what is often called a "star schema" or "dimensional model".

+Tables with a `fct` prefix and plural name are facts: lots of rows, few columns.
+Columns either contain _measurements_ (values that measure something tangible, and can be aggregated meaningfully via functions like `sum` or `average`) or compact integer "surrogate" keys referring to dimension tables.

+Tables with a `dim` prefix and singular name are dimensions: lots of columns, generally fewer rows.
+Dimensions describe and differentiate the fact measurements.
+Many fact rows will reference the same dimension row.
+Beyond the surrogate key that links the tables together, dimension attributes are mostly descriptive and can be used to group or filter the fact data.

+`Key` suffixes on columns imply a dimension surrogate key, the fields used to link facts to dimensions - the joins should be easy to figure out.
+Only one column from each table should be needed to join to each other table (no compound keys).

+This kind of design is called a star schema because a single fact table links directly to a number of dimension tables, that are commonly drawn in diagrams surrounding the central fact table like points of a star.
+If the denormalization of data values in the dimensions makes you uncomfortable: remember that this data is only ever being recreated in bulk, never row-by-row.
+Minimizing join "hops" makes data processing and analysis easier; keeping the separation between "row-heavy" facts and "column-heavy" dimensions keeps performance and storage requirements tolerable.

+We ultimately fully flatten the data to a single CSV file for sharing, because some data analysis tools cannot perform joins between different table/frame objects.
+We could additionally output the final dimensional tables (fct_ and dim_) for analytic cases where that was preferred.